Noise-cancelling headphones: Are they good enough for hearing protection?

 Most consumer-grade ANC headphones are not tested or certified as hearing protection.

-On the other hand, CE-marked hearing protection has been through testing on humans to make sure that most people wearing it will achieve a certain level of protection, and have high standards for fitting instructions presented to the user.
+In contrast, CE-marked hearing protection undergoes testing to ensure that most users achieve a certain level of protection, with high standards for fitting instructions.

-The packaging is marked with a standardized reduction rating, typically an SNR and, or, NRR rating.
-The typical noise-cancelling earphones will not have gone through this testing, and the effectiveness is uncertain.
+The packaging of certified products is marked with a standardized reduction rating, typically an SNR or NRR rating.
+Typical noise-cancelling earphones do not have this certification, making their effectiveness uncertain.

-Noise-cancelling headphones reduce sound more than open or semi-closed headphones, and there is no same need to playback at high levels to drown out ambient noise.
-Still, most people don’t have the insight into what is actually damaging levels or how long it is safe to listen to music at a specific loudness.
+Noise-cancelling headphones reduce sound more than open or semi-closed headphones, allowing for lower playback levels to drown out ambient noise.
+However, many users lack insight into what constitutes damaging levels or how long it is safe to listen to music at specific volumes.

-The false sense of security may even motivate users to play louder music for long stretches of time, which will elevate the risk of NIHL.
+This false sense of security may lead users to play louder music for extended periods, increasing the risk of NIHL.

 I know that isolation means safety - wrong!

-Many products are now implemented with hear-through functionality, amplifying the sound environment instead of reducing it.
-However, microphones, signal processing and loudspeakers have their limitations.
-The latency (timing), dynamic range (range of hearable levels) and frequency response (audible range from bass to treble) of the audio system don’t allow for an accurate representation of the sound environment.
-These limitations impede the user's ability to determine sound source direction and distance, and the result is an unnatural experience.
+Many products now feature hear-through functionality, amplifying the sound environment instead of reducing it.
+However, limitations in microphones, signal processing, and loudspeakers can hinder accurate sound representation, affecting the user's ability to determine sound source direction and distance.

-Noise-cancelling technology is great for blocking out annoying noises like engines and ventilation.
-It is wonderful to be able to enjoy music without disturbances in noisy environments like on public transportation.
+Noise-cancelling technology is excellent for blocking annoying noises like engines and ventilation.
+It allows you to enjoy music without disturbances in noisy environments like public transportation.

-However, using earplugs certified as hearing protection is the recommended way to go if you want to protect yourself while:
+However, using earplugs certified as hearing protection is the recommended approach if you want to protect yourself while:

 Looking for real hearing protection?

-With advances in technology and design, many of today's earbuds now offer the ability to block out noise while maintaining a flat frequency response.
-One such product we have tried and tested is Minuendo.
+With advances in technology and design, many modern earbuds can block out noise while maintaining a flat frequency response.
+One such product we have tested is Minuendo.

-Minuendo variable earplugs can decrease the level by 7 to 25dB with no frequency degradation.
-With a large range of ear tips to ensure a comfortable fit.
+Minuendo variable earplugs can reduce sound levels by 7 to 25dB without frequency degradation, and they come with a variety of ear tips for a comfortable fit.

-We have now partnered with Minuendo to offer this great product on our website.
+We have partnered with Minuendo to offer this excellent product on our website.
 Visit https://www.soundbrenner.com/shop-minuendo to learn more!

 About Soundbrenner